tetsudai/Lively/README.md

 #### Current filepath: ~/README.md
 #### Current status: in-progress

 Hi!
-This README is intended for future developers of this website.
+This README is intended for future developers of this static website.
 It presumes a basic understanding of:

 - HTML5, JSON, CSS3, JS and DOM [(Document Object Model)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)
 - Bootstrap 4 and HTML5 Boilerplate